Open-Nyzo/Nyzo-Q/README.md

     return score
 ```

 This is a "control" simulation.
-Since ip bytes are fuzzed before the distance computation, no order stands and large or small ip classes are not distinguishable.
+Since all ip bytes are fuzzed before the distance computation, no order stands and large or small ip classes are not distinguishable.
 Thus, the stats are alike the current lottery, still in favor of quantity.

+Bias: To run if needed

 ### raw_ip_lottery